unmade/dokusan/README.rst

 .. end-badges

-Sudoku solver with step-by-step guidance
+Sudoku generator and solver with a step-by-step guidance

 Installation
 ============